kvigulis/ALP-code/README.md

 # ALP-code

-This repository contains Adruino libraries used in sketches for both of our Controllino's and a few other sketches that we could use.
+This repository contains Adruino libraries and sketches used for both of our Controllino's.
+Address finder for the DS18B20 temperature sensors.
+And all the necessary files to run the current version of the ALP_GUI.exe (including the ALP_GUI.exe).

-* Copy the libraries into the path: "C:\... ...\Documents\Arduino\libraries" for them to work in the Arduino IDE.
+* Copy the Arduino libraries into the path: "C:\... ...\Documents\Arduino\libraries" for them to work in the Arduino IDE.

 * 1_wire_address_finder sketch is used to determined the addresses of each DS18B20 sensor.